Drumconrath: Amenities

-Village amenities including a doctor's GP practice, post office, hair salon, pharmacy, butchers, primary school, grocery store and a B&B. There are three pubs in the village, The Old Thatch, Fay's Bar and Muldoon's.
-There is a community centre in the village and a pitch & putt course to the rear.
+Village amenities including a doctor's GP practice, post office, hair salon, pharmacy, butchers, primary school, grocery store, several pubs and a B&B. There is a community centre in the village and a pitch & putt course to the rear.
 St. Peter & Paul's National School is situated on the Kingscourt road at the end of the village.

 There are two churches in the village.
 Saint Peter's Church of Ireland (now closed) and Saint Peter & Paul's Catholic Church.
 There are some graves surrounding Saint Peter's Church, and the village has two other cemeteries on the Ardee Road (one Catholic and one Protestant).

 The local GAA team, Drumconrath GAA, has facilities on the Navan road in Birdhill.
 The club also recruits players from the local parish of Meath-Hill to form the team "Drumconrath-Meath-Hill".